 It also scared her.
 All the things we told her could happen, happened.
 It was a watershed moment for all of us as a family.

-6. You'll be shocked how an eating disorder ravages the body
+6. You'll be shocked how an eating disorder ravages the body.

 When you’ve starved your body, it becomes hypermetabolic.
 It becomes just insane.
-In the hospital, she was ingesting around 4,500 calories a day with the help of the feeding tube and she only gained one pound.
+In the hospital, she was ingesting around 4,500 calories a day with the help of the feeding tube and she only gained 1 pound.

 The natural instinct of the body to prevent you from starving is to slow everything down.
 She stopped having her period.